• Menu

 But I’ve found a solution that works really well!
 Instead of shared supplies, I have individual supply bins for each student.
 These individual student supply bins have made social distancing doable!

-Not only do these supply bins solve the problem of communal supplies, they also remove one of the biggest traffic areas where kiddos gather.
+Not only do these supply bins solve the problem of communal supplies, but they also remove one of the biggest traffic areas where kiddos gather.

 Manipulatives fit perfectly inside of a simple school supply or pencil pouch.